timezra/jacoco-scala-maven-plugin/README.md

 ----------------------------------------------------
 Work in progress....

-Used the same way as org.jacoco:jacoco-maven-plugin:report, except you can can specify optional filters For now, please use 'mvn timezra.maven:jacoco-scala-maven-plugin:0.6.3:help' to find out usage information.
+Used the same way as org.jacoco:jacoco-maven-plugin:report, except you can can specify scala-specific optional filters defined here: https://github.com/jacoco/jacoco/wiki/FilteringOptions
+Currently SCALAC.MIXIN and SCALAC.CASE are supported.
+For now, please use 'mvn timezra.maven:jacoco-scala-maven-plugin:0.6.3.1:help' to find out usage information.

 ### Examples: ###